fbpx

 If you’re looking for a library close to Downtown Grand Forks, East Grand Forks Campbell Library is the place to be!
 EGF Campbell Library is smaller than the other libraries, but is a more accessible location for Northland Community & Technical College students and East Grand Forks high schoolers.
 While they hold many events for kids, the EGF Campbell library hosts activities for all-ages like a glass etching class, a ‘knit & crochet’ social hour, and a cookbook club!
 And military history enthusiasts will be thrilled to hear that have a solely dedicated library about military history, which came from generous donors.

 Studying doesn’t have to be boring, tedious, or “just at home”.
-We understand that there are different ways that people study and places they feel comfortable studying, so we hope these local study space suggestions will give you ideas and encourage you to become the academic weapon you are this 2024.
+We understand that there are different ways that people study and places they feel comfortable studying, so we hope these local study space suggestions will give you ideas and encourage you to become the academic weapon you are.

 Don’t miss an article!